 Better analysis of insights can improve your business’ return on investment by 10 to 20%, and drive average profit growth of 14%, according to McKinsey & Company.
-However, in an age of information overload, the human brain is incapable of processing the vast amounts of data to translate that information into knowledge – to make better decisions in business processes optimisation.
+However, in an age of information overload, the human brain is incapable of processing the vast amounts of data to translate that information into knowledge – to make better decisions in business processes optimization.

 To be effective, business and consumer data gathered from various resources need to be analyzed and turned into clear and meaningful insights.
 This can be done at a faster pace using AI through data mining and analysis.
 These insights can then be fed back to the business to better its processes.

 In 2017, Pfizer Australia adopted an AI-based data analyst to achieve better business decision-making.
 Using Complexica’s What-if Simulator, Pfizer tests scenarios based on internal and external data sets.
 Pfizer brand manager, Andrew Endicott, commented:

-“We have found that answering complex ‘what-if’ questions is a challenging and time-consuming endeavour.
-We believe that Complexica’s What-if Simulator can provide Pfizer Australia with a platform for scenario analysis that will improve our decision making in the future.”
+“We have found that answering complex ‘what-if’ questions is a challenging and time-consuming endeavor.
+We believe that Complexica’s What-if Simulator can provide Pfizer Australia with a platform for scenario analysis that will improve our decision-making in the future.”

 Olin Hyde, CEO and founder of LeadCrunch, suggests that AI creates superhuman salespeople.
 They cannot be replaced by a machine, but a machine can undoubtedly make them smarter and stronger.

 On average, sales reps spend 80% of their time qualifying leads and only 20% closing,” Alex Terry writes at CRM Magazine.
 “Qualifying leads requires advance research and many phone and email hours trying to hone in on a lead that can be turned into a sale.
 What if this vetting process could be done by a machine that engaged all inbound leads in an amiable, human-like way?”

 AI performs mundane tasks, so sales professionals can focus on more important work, such as relationship-building.
 In other words, while the machines identify leads, salespeople will be responsible for applying the human touch.’